AlbertoBasalo/angularbuilders/README.md

 # Angular.Builders

-This project was generated using these [Code Scripts](https://github.com/angularbuilders/code-scripts)
+This project was generated using these [AB-generators]https://github.com/angularbuilders/ab-generators)

 ## 🎯 Goal